adrishyantee/NewsFresh/README.md

 ### Language Used - Kotlin
 ### API used - NewsApI

-### User can -
+### User can

--View a number of latest news by scrolling below -Click on the image to view the detailed article to it
+-View a number of top general news by scrolling below -Watch the details of the news i.e, image, headlines and the author.
+-Click on the image to view the detailed article to it

 ### Uses :